Free shipping on orders over $99

 Alternative Treatments

-Topical ivermectin formulations are available for certain conditions.
-Ivermectin 1% topical cream is approved for treating inflammatory lesions of rosacea, applied once daily to affected areas.
-Ivermectin 0.5% topical lotion is used for head lice treatment, applied to dry hair and scalp, left for 10 minutes, then rinsed off.
-These topical formulations provide localized treatment with minimal systemic absorption, reducing the risk of systemic side effects.
+Topical ivermectin formulations are available for specific conditions.
+A 1% ivermectin cream is FDA-approved for treating inflammatory lesions of rosacea in adults.
+This formulation is applied once daily to affected areas.
+A 0.5% ivermectin lotion is approved for treating head lice in patients 6 months and older, applied to dry hair and scalp, left on for 10 minutes, then rinsed off.

 Important Usage Guidelines

-Ivermectin should be taken on an empty stomach with water, typically at least one hour before or two hours after meals.
-This improves absorption and maximizes effectiveness.
-The tablets should be swallowed whole; they should not be crushed, chewed, or split unless specifically directed by a healthcare provider.
-For patients who have difficulty swallowing tablets, consulting a pharmacist or healthcare provider about alternative formulations or administration methods is important.
+Ivermectin tablets should be taken on an empty stomach with water, at least 1 hour before or 2 hours after meals.
+This enhances absorption and bioavailability.
+The tablets should be swallowed whole and not crushed or chewed unless specifically directed by a healthcare provider for patients with swallowing difficulties.

 When to See a Doctor